Jahrsdoerfer Visiting Professor

 The Department greatly appreciates the generosity of the Wolff family and the time and expertise of our guest professors.

-Planning Committee: George Hashisaki, MD and Paul Levine, MD do not have any personal or professional financial relationships with commercial entities producing healthcare goods and/or services.
+Planning Committee: George Hashisaki, MD does not have any personal or professional financial relationships with commercial entities producing healthcare goods and/or services.
 Bradley Kesser, MD has been a speaker for DePuy Synthes and is a patent holder with Nasco, Inc.

 The University of Virginia School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.